 The Department of Public Safety is a full-service, state-certified law enforcement agency.
 In addition to law enforcement activities, the University Police maintains a motorist assist program that will help you with a dead battery or with keys locked in your vehicle.
 Specialty programs offered to the campus community and described on the Department's webpage are "Rape Aggression Defense" and "Citizen Police Academy".
 Students, faculty, staff and visitors are strongly encouraged to report criminal activity or potential criminal action and any other emergency by dialing 911 from any campus telephone.
 Non-emergency calls can be made to (859) 572-5500 at any time.
 Also, there are 66 emergency call boxes located throughout the campus that provide direct access to the University Police.
-Further information can be found by visiting http://access.nku.edu/dps/.
+All faculty, staff and students are encouraged to sign up for the Norse Alert Emergency Text Messaging System.
+This and other useful information can be found by visiting http:// access.nku.edu/dps/.